 The funds of the ITI are based upon membership dues, donations, income from ITI activities, the transfer of funds from the ITI Foundation for specific purposes, and yields from the Association’s Assets.

-Retired and expelled Fellows or Members have no claim on the Association’s assets.
+Former and expelled Fellows or Members have no claim on the Association’s assets.